 These companies offer houseboat rentals on Lake Shasta.

 Each of them will have the basic boats, but the details vary.
-Use the list above to do your research and find your perfect houseboat, first: Know how many people will be using the houseboat and what kind of sleeping accommodation they need.
+Use the list above to do your research and find your perfect houseboat.
+First, know how many people will be using the houseboat and what kind of sleeping accommodations you need.
 A group of six singles who each want a private sleeping area may need a larger boat than a family of 10 people who are willing to share bedrooms.

 Discuss amenities with your traveling companions, and after a quick look at what's available set a daily budget that includes not only rental fees but also fuel and food.